Comoros

 Economic Impact

-64% of the Comoros' exports to the European market are eligible for EBA preferences.
+Share of the Comoros' exports to the EU that were eligible for EBA preferences in 2023.

 Preference utilisation and export diversification